582-41B-VA/assessments/lia/00_setup.md

    General → Repository name)
 6. Give your teammate access to the repository.
 (Settings → Collaborators and teams → Manage access)
-7. Protect your main branch.
-A pull request should be required before merging, and 1 approval (your teammate's) should be necessary before a pull request can be merged.
-(Settings → Branches → Add classic branch protection rule → Require a pull request before merging)
-8. Create a README file with a brief description of the project and setup instructions for new team members (how to install, how to make changes, etc.).
+7. Create a README file with a brief description of the project and setup instructions for new team members (how to install, how to make changes, etc.).